amieclem/amieclem/README.md

 ## Hi there 👋

-- I'm curently studying in GIS at UQAM - Université du Québec à Montréal
+- I'm curently studying GIS at UQAM - Université du Québec à Montréal
 - I'm interested mainly in GIS Web Development

 - Comming back soon to tell you more...